Members of The Plenary

 Miembros del pleno

-He is a Chair Professor of Nuclear Engineering at the Polytechnic University of Catalonia, from which he has coordinated the Nuclear Engineering Research Group, and has also been Vice-president of the European Nuclear Education Network (ENEN) since 2013.
+Born in Lérida in 1962, he is a Doctor of Industrial Engineering.
+Professor of Nuclear Engineering at the Polytechnic University of Catalonia, from where he has coordinated the nuclear engineering research group, he has been vice president of the European Nuclear Education Network (ENEN) from 2013 to 2016.

-He is the author of more than 240 publications and numerous articles published in international journals such as Nuclear Science and Technology, Journal of Nuclear Materials, SNE, etc. on nuclear engineering and has directed 11 doctoral theses on this matter.
+He has participated and has been an evaluator in different R&D projects in Spain and the European Community in the field of nuclear engineering.
+He is the author of more than 240 publications and numerous articles published in international journals such as Nuclear Science and Technology, Journal of Nuclear Materials, Radiation Protection Dosimetry, SNE, etc. on nuclear engineering and has directed 15 doctoral theses on the subject.

-He is also the author of an educational multimedia module on “Nuclear reactors physics” distributed to more than 81 countries and translated into six languages.
+He is also the author of the educational module “Multimedia of the Physics of Nuclear Reactors”, distributed to more than 126 countries, and translated into six languages.